Union Jack: National and regional flags

 Along with the national flag, many other Australian flags retain the use of the Union Jack, including the Royal Australian Navy Ensign (also known as the Australian White Ensign), the Royal Australian Air Force Ensign, the Australian Red Ensign (for use by merchant and private vessels), and the Australian Civil Aviation Ensign.
 The flags of all six Australian States retain the Union Jack in the canton, as do some regional flags such as the Upper and Lower Murray River Flags.
 The Vice-Regal flags of the State Governors also use the Union Jack.
 While the Flags Act 1953 states that Australians still have the "right or privilege" to fly the Union Jack after the introduction of the Australian National Flag, usage of the Union Jack by itself is unusual.
+The unofficial flag of Lord Howe Island harks to the pre-1801 Union Jack.

 The Basque Country's flag, the Ikurriña, is also loosely based on the Union Jack, reflecting the significant commercial ties between Bilbao and Britain at the time the Ikurriña was designed in 1894.
 The Miskito people sometimes use a similar flag that also incorporates the Union Jack in its canton, due to long periods of contact in the Mosquito Coast.

-The Union Jack was used by the United States in its first flag, the Grand Union Flag.
+The Union Jack was used by the United States in its first flag, the Continental Union Flag.
 This flag was of a similar design to the one used by the British East India Company.
-Hawaii, a state of the United States but located in the central Pacific, incorporates the Union Jack in its state flag.
-According to one story, the King of Hawaii asked the British mariner, George Vancouver, during a stop in Lahaina, what the piece of cloth flying from his ship was.
-Vancouver replied that it represented his king's authority.
-The Hawaiian king then adopted and flew the flag as a symbol of his own royal authority not recognising its national derivation.
+The historical Kingdom of Hawaii adopted a flag featuring a Union Jack which was retained when Hawaii became a US state in 1959.
 Hawaii's flag represents the only current use of the Union Jack in any American state flag.